 The mission of the USGS is to collect, analyze, and provide information on biology, geology, hydrology, and geography that contributes to the wise management of the Nation's natural resources and to the health, safety, and well-being of the American people.
 This information is usually publicly available and includes maps, data bases, and descriptions and analyses of the water, plants, animals, energy, and mineral resources, land surface, underlying geologic structure, and dynamic processes of the earth.
 The USGS does not manage lands or resources.
-Selfgovernance Tribes may potentially assist the USGS in the data acquisition and analysis components of its activities.
+Self-governance Tribes may potentially assist the USGS in the data acquisition and analysis components of its activities.

-For questions regarding selfgovernance, contact Monique Fordham, Esq., Tribal Partnership Coordinator, U.S. Geological Survey, 12201 Sunrise Valley Drive, Reston, Virginia 20192, telephone (703) 648-4437 or fax (703) 648-6683.
+For questions regarding self-governance, contact Chris Hammond, Head, Office of Tribal

+Relations and Manager, U.S. Geological Survey, 12201 Sunrise Valley Drive, Reston, Virginia 20192, telephone 703-648-6621.

-G. Eligible Bureau of Trust Funds Administration (BTFA) Programs
+G. Eligible Office of the Special Trustee for American Indians (OST) Programs